convergencelabs/convergence-proto/README.md

 libraryDependencies += "com.convergencelabs" %% "convergence-proto-scala" % "1.0.0"
 ```

+Run `sbt publishLocal` to publish to a local repository for e.g. the [Convergence Server](https://github.com/convergencelabs/convergence-server) to reference.

 # Building
 There are different build commands for each language binding.
 They are as follows: